rvagg/iamap/README.md

 * **`options`** _(`Object`)_: Options for this IAMap
   * **`options.codec`** _(`string`)_: A [multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv)
     hash function identifier, e.g. `'murmur3-32'`.
 Hash functions must be registered with [`IAMap.registerHasher`](#IAMap__registerHasher).
-  * **`options.bitWidth`** _(`number`, optional, default=`5`)_: The number of bits to extract from the hash to form an element index at each level of the Map, e.g. a bitWidth of 5 will extract 5 bits to be used as the element index, since 2^5=32, each node will store up to 32 elements (child nodes and/or entry buckets).
+  * **`options.bitWidth`** _(`number`, optional, default=`5`)_: The number of bits to extract from the hash to form a data element index at each level of the Map, e.g. a bitWidth of 5 will extract 5 bits to be used as the data element index, since 2^5=32, each node will store up to 32 data elements (child nodes and/or entry buckets).
 The maximum depth of the Map is determined by `floor((hashBytes * 8) / bitWidth)` where `hashBytes` is the number of bytes the hash function produces, e.g. `hashBytes=32` and `bitWidth=5` yields a maximum depth of 51 nodes.
-The maximum `bitWidth` currently allowed is `8` which will store 256 elements in each node.
+The maximum `bitWidth` currently allowed is `8` which will store 256 data elements in each node.
   * **`options.bucketSize`** _(`number`, optional, default=`8`)_: The maximum number of collisions acceptable at each level of the Map.
 A collision in the `bitWidth` index at a given depth will result in entries stored in a bucket (array).
 Once the bucket exceeds `bucketSize`, a new child node is created for that index and all entries in the bucket are